joeynor/OSProject/README.md

 5. You can also see the Port in the **PORTS** tab, next to the terminal tab.

-6. You can then access your website by adding a index.html towards the end of your url link, like the one below.
+6. You can then access your website by adding an index.html towards the end of your url link, like the one below.

  <img src="./images/helloworldweb.png" width="70%">